A Brief History of H.C. Starck

 H.C.
-Starck Solutions now spans six manufacturing plants across three continents, and our technologies are integrated into numerous technologies characteristic of the late 20th Century.
+Starck Solutions (now Elmet Technologies) now spans three manufacturing plants in the United States, and our technologies are integrated into numerous technologies characteristic of the late 20th Century.
 Commercial airplanes, semiconductor devices, medical imaging equipment, even modern production lines utilize tailored H.C.
-Starck Solutions products based on high-performance refractory metals.
+Starck Solutions (now Elmet Technologies) products based on high-performance refractory metals.
 Our products have helped illuminate millions of homes and have traveled as far as the moon.
 In the near future, our refractory metal solutions for the aerospace industry are expected to reach the surface of Mars.

 Founded in Berlin (Germany), by Hermann C. Starck as a trading company for metals and ores.

 Foundation of H.C.
 Starck Inc., in New York.

 First patents for high-purity tantalum and niobium metal powders are filed; expansion and comprehensive modernization of reduction capacities for tungsten and molybdenum metal powders.